 - After 20-30 days of maceration, the grapes are pressed softly.
-“We are extracting not from the outside, we are extracting from the inside of the skin and that preserves the inner quality of those grapes and makes them softer,” Gian Marco says.
+“We are extracting not from the outside, we are extracting from the inside of the skin and that preserves the inner quality of those grapes and makes them softer,” Gian Matteo says.

 - The wine is matured in oak barrels of varying sizes.

 - A little SO2 is added before bottling in lightweight bottles.